Impact of solvent on state-to-state population transport in multistate systems using coherences: Conclusion

-The analysis of channel-dependent population transfer reveals a wealth of information that lay hidden in the dynamics of the reduced density matrix.
-It is now possible to asssociate causes with various changes that happen in the total population dynamics.
-In the near future, we will demonstrate the utility of CDPT in understanding other processes beyond exciton transport, like proton-coupled electron transfer.
-CDPT promises to be an extremely important addition to our toolboxes for analyzing complex reactions and processes in the presence of thermal solvents.
-Finally, the fact that CDPT is not dependent on any single method of simulation of the time evolution of the reduced density matrix makes the analysis framework universally applicable.
+An analysis of the coherences reveals a wealth of information that lay hidden in the dynamics of the reduced density matrix.
+Extending the explorations in Ref.~\cite{daniTimeEvolvingQuantumSuperpositions2022}, it is now possible to asssociate causes with the various changes that happen in the total population dynamics.
+In the near future, we will utilize these ideas in understanding other processes beyond exciton transport, especially complex reactions with multiple pathways like proton-coupled electron transfer and multi-proton transfers.
+Finally, the fact that the various analyses of coherence done here and earlier elsewhere~\cite{daniQuantumStatetoStateRates2022, daniTimeEvolvingQuantumSuperpositions2022} are not dependent on any single method of simulation of the time evolved reduced density matrix makes these ideas universally applicable.